B.S. in Athletic Training

 Norwich University Athletic Training Education Program Handbook

-The NUATEP Handbook outlines program information Athletic Training students.
+The NUATEP Handbook (PDF) outlines program information Athletic Training students.
 This document outlines all of the policies and procedures upheld by the ATEP.
 When each student enter the professional phase of the ATEP in the fall of their sophomore year they will receive a hard copy of this handbook.

 The Athletic Training Education Program (ATEP) at Norwich is a professional degree program.
 In order to make sure that we have qualified students entering the professional phase, all students go through a secondary application process in the spring semester of their freshman year.
 This ensures that students have all of the skills that need to succeed through the rest of their academic courses and clinical experiences.